KovnaTheCute/TevliarSetting/Tevliar Setting/DnD Tevliar Setting.md

 - Items with various magical properties.

 [[Standard Prices]]
-- Price tables for standard prices across Tevliar.
+- Price tables for standard market prices across Tevliar.

 [[Quests]]
 - Various Quest information and Quest tables.

 [[One Shots]]
+- Short Adventurers that can be run in one or two sessions and resolve around a single point